npms-io/queries/README.md

 ### Available queries

 For now, only queries related to `search` are available.
-Though, the goal of this module is to provide other interesting queries such as top ranked modules, top authors, etc.
+Though, the goal of this module is to provide other interesting queries such as top ranked modules, top authors, etc in the future.

 #### .search(q, esClient, [options]) -> Promise